kamhuss/aws-cloud-solutions15/README.md

 ```

-### Login into the RDS instnace  and create  database for wordpress and tooling wordpress and tooling database
+### Logging into the RDS instance and create database for wordpress and tooling wordpress and tooling database
 mysql -h acs-database.cdqpbjkethv0.us-east-1.rds.amazonaws.com -u ACSadmin -p

 CREATE DATABASE toolingdb;